sidekiq/sidekiq/Pro-Changes.md

 1.9.2
 -----------

+- As of 1/1/2015, Sidekiq Pro is hosted on a new dedicated server.
+  Happy new year and let's hope for 100% uptime!
 - Fix bug in reliable\_fetch where jobs could be duplicated if a Sidekiq process crashed and you were using weighted queues. [#2120]